 Singer-Songwriter, Speaker, and Composer Tony Memmel is to visit Azerbaijan on April 7-13, 2019, the US embassy to Azerbaijan told Report.
 This visit has been arranged through the U.S. Department of State’s Arts Envoy Program, which brings American musicians to countries throughout the world to foster cross-cultural understanding and collaboration.
 Tony Memmel is a disabled musician, and his program will focus on the inclusion of people with disabilities and their unlimited potential.
-The program is supported by the Ministry of Education and the Ministry of Labor and Social Protection of the Republic of Azerbaijan.
+The program is supported by the

 While in Azerbaijan, Tony Memmel and his band will perform various public concerts and conduct master classes for local musicians and students who have various disabilities.
 All of Tony Memmel’s performances in Azerbaijan are free and open to the public.
 They will be held on April 9- Park Bulvar Mall, Baku -19:00, April 10 – Khachmaz American Center/Khachmaz Central Library – 15:00, April 11 – Azerbaijan National Musical Conservatory, Baku – 17:00 and on April 12 – Salyan American Center/ Salyan Central Library -15:00.